osg-htc/docs/docs/compute-entrypoint/htcondor-ce-overview.md

 -   Pilot jobs, frontends, and factories (i.e., [GlideinWMS](http://glideinwms.fnal.gov/doc.prd/index.html),
     AutoPyFactory)

-What is a Compute Element?
+What is a Compute Entrypoint?
 --------------------------

-An OSG Compute Element (CE) is the entry point for the OSG to your local resources: a layer of software that you install on a machine that can submit jobs into your local batch system.
+An OSG Compute Entrypoint (CE) is the entry point for the OSG to your local resources: a layer of software that you install on a machine that can submit jobs into your local batch system.
 At the heart of the CE is the *job gateway* software, which is responsible for handling incoming jobs, authenticating and authorizing them, and delegating them to your batch system for execution.